jun-xiao-mainlinestem/2026base/doc/button_control.md

 ## Right
 *  Activate test mode if pressed within 5 seconds of starting the program
-*  If in test mode, press to scroll through auton menu
+*  If in test mode, press to scroll forward through auton menu

 ## Left
-*  toggle tank or arcade drive mode if the button is pressed immediately after running the program
-*  If in test mode, press to scroll backwards through auton menu
+*  If in test mode, press to scroll backward through auton menu

+## Up
+*  If in test mode, press to go to previous step in the current auton

+## Down
+*  If in test mode, press to go to next step in the current auton

 ## A
-*  If in test mode, press to run the selected autonomous routine for testing
+*  If in test mode, press to run the selected autonomous routine or current step for testing
 *  If not in test mode, run custom piece of code for testing

 ## B
-*  Hold to brake drivetrain
-*  Show distance driven and reset the motor encoder
+*  Hold to brake drivetrain and show distance driven and heading

-## X
-*  Hold to run macro, current unassigned
+*  Toggle tank or arcade drive mode if the button is pressed immediately after running the program
+*  Emergency stop during auton testing